motion/orbit/notes/plan.md

 - Onboarding
   - need better story for setting up and sharing integrations
 - Website
-  - needs to redesign to better show everything
   - signup process
 - Setting up your team
   - Once you download app you can set up and invite people